Gerrit de Graeff (I.) van Zuid-Polsbroek: Family

-Career, art and lifestyle
+Life

 In 1732 De Graeff finished his studies at the University of Leiden.
 In 1736 he became one of the chairmen of the Dutch East Indies Company (VOC).
 One year later he was also appointed as one of the Chairmen of the Dutch West India Company (WIC).
-In 1739 he became a member of the vroedschap, and captain in the schutterij.
-From 1748 to 1752 he was one of the directors of the Company of Surinam and commissaris in Noorderkwartier.
+In 1739 he took place in the Amsterdam city government as a member of the vroedschap and Schepen.
+He acted also as captain of the schutterij.
+In 1742 his income was estimated at 20,000 to 22,000 guilders annually.
+From 1748 to 1752 De Graeff was one of the directors of the Company of Surinam and commissaris in Noorderkwartier.

 Gerrit de Graeff lived at Herengracht, in a mansion now the Tassenmuseum Hendrikje.
 In the first half of the 18th century an extensive renovation of the building takes place, particularly of the interiors.
 In the large period room various ceiling paintings and a mantelpiece with richly carved and gilded ornaments were installed.
 A richly ornamented chimneypiece in the late Louis XIV style was placed in the small period room.
 Most of the time he resided at his castle Ilpenstein.
 He also owned Bronstee, a country estate near Heemstede.

-De Graeff had a famous art collection, and sold some of the family paintings to an art dealer from Hamburg.
-William VIII, Landgrave of Hesse-Cassel bought Jacob Blessing the Sons of Joseph (the sitters were Wendela de Graeff and her two sons) and the Portrait of Andries de Graeff.
-The two famous paintings, both by Rembrandt, can be seen in Wilhelmshöhe in Kassel.